interview4aria/php-vehicle-interview/README.md

 ## Requirements

-There are 3 tasks to be attempted.
-The first is a user story for a new feature that needs to be implemented.
-The second is to review a perfomance issue.
-The third is a code review for any performance, security, or quality issues on a pull request.
+Please attempt to complete development of the following feature based on this user st

-* As a user I want to be able to see the number of people a vehicle can carry.
+As a user I want to be able to see the number of people a vehicle can carry.
 In the case of boats and planes this number should contain both passengers and crew.
 For cars it should just be passengers.
 The /vehicles API should return a new value 'numPeople' that should contain the total for each vehicle.
 It should then be displayed as a column in the table on the main page.

+In the demo and meeting we'll also discuss

 * In our production environment the inquiry page is loading extremely slow despite working fine in the dev and qa environments.
 What may be the performance